TOM BRADY MAY HAVE COMMITTED A BURGLARY OR TRESPASS IN FLORIDA

 DID TOM BRADY COMMIT A TRESPASS IN FLORIDA?

 Next, we look to see if Tom Brady committed the crime of Trespass.
-After reviewing the facts, it appears Tom Brady did commit the crime of Trespass.
+After reviewing the facts, it appears Tom Brady did commit the crime of Trespass in Florida.

 In order to commit the crime of Trespass in Florida, the prosecutors must satisfy the following legal elements: